Low Parathyroid Hormone (PTH) Levels: Symptoms, Causes & Treatment

 Hypoparathyroidism is a rare condition where the parathyroid glands produce insufficient PTH, leading to low calcium and high phosphorus levels in the blood.
 Excess phosphorus further reduces calcium, potentially causing multiple health issues.

-PTH also regulates calcium reabsorption in the kidneys by up-regulating TRPV5, particularly in the thick ascending loop of Henle, distal convoluted tubule (DCT), and collecting ducts.
+PTH increases renal calcium reabsorption, mainly by up‑regulating TRPV5 channels in the distal convoluted tubule, while also influencing calcium handling in other nephron segments.
 Although calcium is mainly stored in bones, the blood needs it for vital functions such as nerve signalling, heart rhythm, muscle contraction, bone strength, and blood clotting.

 Here are the functions that calcium in your blood supports: